Oshakati

 Oshakati is a town in northern Namibia.
-It is the regional capital of the Oshana Region and one of Namibia's largest places.
+It is the regional capital of the Oshana Region and one of Namibia's largest cities, both by population and as an economic center.
+It had a population of 58,656 people in 2023.

 Oshakati was founded in July 1966 and proclaimed a town in 1992.
 The town was used as a base of operations by the South African Defence Force (SADF) during the South African Border War.